 That’s a bit utopian, especially when Time is eager to conclude that “Lil Nas X represents a more unified vision of the future, one in which a young queer black man can dominate popular culture.”
 True, if the Grammys are the metric for this future, Nas is it.
 He was a vision as he staged his hit at the 2020 Grammy Awards.
 Springing from a couch in a silver cowboy suit, showing off an impossible sheen, Nas went strutting and skipping into other “boxes” of “boys” on a carousel-stage (among them, the Korean sensation BTS, itself a variously gendered “boy band,” and young Mason Ramsey, the budding country star)—all before emerging in a long, black, Western, patent-leather cloak.

 Boys are on the move.
 But the Grammys are not representative of life for Black queer men.
 Nas himself tweeted, with a humorous punch line: “Last year i was sleeping on my sisters floor, had no money, struggling to get plays on my music, suffering from daily headaches, now I’m gay.”
 These claims bear out my themes.
 Gender change is all around us.
 We measure it against the binaries that are alive and well—but themselves quite weird.
 Race and money flood our gender.

 “Can’t nobody tell me nothin’/You can’t tell me nothin’,” sings Lil Nas.
 These double negatives sound like an X—which, however jubilant, is not a piece of cake.

-Editors’ Note: Adapted excerpt from Gender(s) by Kathryn Bond Stockton © 2021 Massachusetts Institute of Technology.
+Editors’ Note: This essay is adapted from Gender(s) by Kathryn Bond Stockton © 2021 Massachusetts Institute of Technology.